 - An administrative penalty if an employer makes false or misleading statements in order to pay less SGC than they should.

 In some cases, legal action may be taken by the ATO to recover outstanding tax and superannuation debts.
-SG audits may also be undertaken in the ATO’s tough approach on compliance.
-For more information and to ensure that you are meeting all SG obligations as an employer, you should consult your financial advisor.
+SG audits may also be undertaken in the ATO’s tough approach on superannuation compliance.
+For more information and to ensure that you are meeting all SG obligations as an employer, you should consult with a tax financial adviser.

 Lodge 2018 tax returns for all entities that did not have to lodge earlier and are not eligible for the 5 June 2019 concession.